Application of blockchain for secure data transmission in distributed state estimation: Problem formulation

 \subsection{Proposed Blockchain Solution}

-Building grid’s data transmission architecture on top of BC provides a security feature of the technology to transfer data among grid areas.
+Building DSE’s data transmission architecture based on BC provides a security feature of the technology to transfer data among system areas.
 BC integration can ensure honesty in the system as the transaction's sender can only sign each transaction.
-Thus increasing trust and security to resolve any dispute can arise for an incorrect transaction, which is less likely.

-A \textit{Proof of Concept} is developed on the Ethereum test network and deployed using Truffle framework and Ganache.
+A PoC is developed on the Ethereum test network and deployed using Truffle framework and Ganache.
 Ethereum provides tools to build smart contracts and decentralized applications without any downtime or any third-party interference.
-Truffle Suite is a BCs development environment, testing framework, and asset pipeline using the Ethereum Virtual Machine (EVM).
+Truffle Suite is a BCs development environment, testing framework, and asset pipeline using the EVM.
 Ganache \cite{Ganache} is a personal BC for Ethereum and Corda based distributed application development.
-With Ganache and Truffle, the entire DApp can be developed in a safe and deterministic environment.
-Ganache UI is a desktop application supporting both Ethereum and Corda technology.
+Utilizing Ganache and Truffle, the entire DApp can be developed in a safe and deterministic environment.
+The code repository containing open source prototype is available in \cite{yashGridBC2020}.

-The Ethereum virtual machine has separate storage areas: \begin{itemize} \item All contracts have state variables, and the state variables are stored on the BC, i.e. The data is recorded into the BC itself.
-When the contract executes some code, it can access all the previously-stored data into its storage area.
-This storage is quite expensive.
+The EVM has separate storage areas: \begin{itemize} \item All contracts have state variables, and the state variables are stored on the BC, i.e. the data are recorded into the BC itself.
+When the contract executes some code, it can access all the previously stored data in its storage area.

-\item Memory holds temporary values and only exists in the calling function and is cheaper to use.
-Memory gets erased between calls.
+\item Memory holds temporary values and only exists in the calling function and has less gas price because the stored memory gets erased between calls.
 Gas price increases with the size of memory scaling quadratically.
 Though, comparatively cheaper than storage.

 \item The stack holds small local variables, and here the computations happen.
 This data can only hold a limited amount of values up to 1024 small local variables.